-Southwest Regional Development Commission works with local units of government, businesses, community groups, and area residents to implement land management policies in our region.
+Southwest Regional Development Commission works with local units of government, businesses and area residents to implement policies protecting the natural environment of our region.
 In addition to our work in Environment, Energy, Infrastructure, and Transportation, SRDC offers technical expertise in land use planning and development.

 Planning & Zoning

-A comprehensive plan is a business plan for your community.
-An effective comprehensive plan includes careful analysis of existing conditions and trends, presents a clear vision of the community's future, and identifies specific policies, strategies and actions to achieve that vision.
-The comprehensive plan also provides the legal basis for land use regulation, such as zoning and subdivision ordinances.
+A comprehensive plan is a kind of business plan for a community.
+An effective comprehensive plan includes careful analysis of existing conditions and trends, presents a clear vision of the communitys future, and identifies specific policies, strategies and actions to achieve that vision.
+The comprehensive plan also provides the legal basis for land use regulation in the city, such as zoning and subdivision ordinances.

 Southwest Regional Development Commission has experience working with local units of government, private employers and non-profit organizations across Southwest Minnesota.
 We regularly work with counties, townships and cities to facilitate and manage land use planning and development regulations, from subdivision and zoning ordinances to redevelopment and transportation plans.